-Housing affordability and homelessness are two top strategic priorities for the City of Victoria.
+Housing affordability and homelessness are top priorities for the City of Victoria.

 Secondary suites offer homeowners a variety of benefits and increase the amount of safe, affordable housing in Victoria.
 A secondary suite is a legal suite, located within a single family detached house and cannot be strata-titled.